A Guide to Cognitive Complexity in Software

 At a high complexity level, the code is highly complex and difficult to understand.
 This makes the code more prone to errors and bugs and difficult to maintain and modify.
 This further increases the cognitive load of the developers.
 Complex algorithms with multiple layers of recursion and classes with a high number of interconnected methods are some examples.

-Causes of cognitive complexity
+Causes of Cognitive Complexity

 Too much coupling between modules or poor separations of concerns are some of the wrong architectural decisions that can take place.
 Inadequate or intricate architectural choices can lead to higher cognitive complexity in software.
 This can further contribute to technical debt which can result in spending more time fixing issues and directly impact the system’s performance.

-Lack of knowledge and experience
+Lack of Knowledge and Experience

 There may be many instances when developers are unfamiliar with technologies or have insufficient understanding of the industry for which software is developed.
 This can result in high cognitive complexity as there is a lack of knowledge regarding the development process.